Something that a person finds to be agreeable to their tastes; delightful.

 “For assuredly immersion in medieval legend is not my cup of tea.”

 - I know everyone’s talking about the latest comedy movie that just released, but I wasn’t a fan of it.

-Note: There are a lot more sayings on here for you to read about if you want.
-You can find more phrases by using the menu at the top, or by searching for them.
+Note: There are a lot of other sayings on here for you to read about.
+You can find more English phrases by using the menu at the top, or by searching for them.
 There are hundreds to explore, where you can learn their meaning and possibly where they come from.